-15 named Carnegie heroes for acts of extraordinary heroism
+16 individuals to receive Carnegie Medal for acts of extraordinary heroism

 The awardees are:

-To nominate someone for the Carnegie Medal, complete a nomination form online, write the Carnegie Hero Fund Commission at 436 Seventh Ave., Suite 1101, Pittsburgh, PA 15219, or call 1-800-447-8900.
+To nominate someone for the Carnegie Medal, complete a nomination form online or write to the Carnegie Hero Fund Commission, 436 Seventh Ave., Suite 1101, Pittsburgh, PA 15219.
 More information on the Carnegie Medal and the history of the Carnegie Hero Fund Commission can be found at carnegiehero.org.
 Follow us on Facebook and Twitter.